jonathangoc/aveirocc/content/theclub.md

 **Social Responsibility** - Accepting responsibility and apologising to those affected by our mistakes.
 Drivers are not perfect and neither do we.

-**Inclusion** - Being respectful of differing opinions, viewpoints, and experiences
+**Inclusion** - Being respectful of differing opinions, viewpoints, and experiences.

-**Giving Back** - Demonstrating empathy and kindness toward other people
+**Giving Back** - Demonstrating empathy and kindness toward member of the community and other people.